 Slim Aarons on the other hand?
 Holy basted badger-balls.

-3. Keep RGB curve tweaks to a minimum
+3. Keep RGB curve tweaks to a minimum, because the tool itself in Lightroom sucks

-We want to have full, or nearly-full, black and white point in your image to give us the most room to play with in nailing a moody vibe.
+We want to have full, or nearly-full, black and white point in your image to give us the most room to play with in nailing a moody vibe in post-production.

-This means that our image has a full range of information in it, that translates to a detailed print.
-Any adjustments we make to the “s” curve in Photoshop or Lightroom immediately throws away information in the image, so it’s a delicate exercise.
+This means that our image has a full range of information in it (as much detail in the darks and lights as possible), that translates to a detailed print.
+Any adjustments we make to the RGB “S” curve in Photoshop or Lightroom, immediately throws away information in the image: so tampering with it has to be a delicate exercise.

 By keeping the shadows rich, we can selectively dodge them out later while maintaining a solid black-point that will print out beautifully.